-No matter what size the space, if you want to do things right, you’ll need a wine cellar cooling unit which becomes the beating heart of your storage area.
-Wine cellars are always chilly and consistency is key and so you’ll need one of these mini refrigerator units to maintain a constant chill in sunny weather.
+No matter what size the space, if you want to do things right, you’ll need a wine cellar cooling unit.
+This machine will become the beating heart of your temperature-controlled storage area.
+Wine cellars are always chilly and consistency is the key to success. and so you’ll need one of these mini refrigerator units to maintain a constant chill in sunny weather.
 There are a number of different factors which will help determine the best cooler for your space.

 The first thing we generally do is determine size of your wine cellar in cubic feet (length x width x height).
 Then we look for an adjacent room, a room in the house beside the cellar space where we can install the cooling unit and use a simple “through the wall” air-conditioning system.
 This allows the most options; please see the chart for wine cellar cooling units sizes and specifications on the page.

 Please keep in mind that ALL through-the-wall cooling units will have some heat and noise at the back of the cooling unit into adjacent space.
 If this is not acceptable, this may be reason to look at a ducted or split system.